simonjoom/react-mobx-start-kit/README.md

             ├── Home.js      # The view for the component of this route │        └── Root            # Fractal route
 │           ├── index.js     # Route definitions and async split points
-            ├── Root.js      # View of Root --> we added a debugger at the end of it to see the mobx-stores variable change
+            ├── Root.js      # View of Root --> we added a debugger at the end of it then you can see the mobx-stores variable change
 ```